Mr4k/blog/content/nerf.md

 <p align="center">
 	<img src="/images/nerf/traindiagram.png" width="90%">
 </p>
 The training process for nerf is pictured above.
 The basic idea is that for each of our known cameras we can render an image using our current network as the radiance field and then compare the rendered image to the ground truth reference image from the camera.
-We then take the derivative of the loss with respect to the network parameters and perform gradient descent to update the network for the next iteration.
+We then take the derivative of the loss with respect to the network parameters[ref]No derivative computations are required here because [Pytorch's autodifferentiation](https://pytorch.org/tutorials/beginner/basics/autogradqs_tutorial.html) does it for us![/ref] and perform gradient descent to update the network for the next iteration.

 In practice rendering an entire image per iteration can be expensive.
 Instead the authors sample a subset of rays and corresponding pixel colors from each known camera image and roll them all up into a batch.
 The batch size in the original NeRF paper is 4096 rays.
 This type of batching is a common technique in deep learning.